m-e-w/cloud-deallocator/README.md

 # Supported Platforms
-Basically anything that has python and environment variables.
+Basically anything that has python.

 # Requirements
-- os: Likely any modern operating system that supports python and environment variables should work (See [Example shell script to set environment variables](#example-shell-script-to-set-environment-variables))
+- os: Likely any modern operating system that supports python.
     - What I used: Fedora Linux 35 (Workstation Edition)
 - python: >= 3.10.3
     - What I used: 3.10.3
     - Packages: See [requirements.txt](requirements.txt)
+- azure:
+    - You'll need a service principal with a role to permit reading and deallocating virtual machines.

 # Installation
 1. Install [python](https://www.python.org/)